wdi-clydesdale/alemanac/README.md

 6. Ability to switch and choose pages in displayed results
 7. Ability to refine search query
 8. When adding a beer from search results, the description would be filled in.
+9. Install Alemanac on a hosted server so that it is accessible across the internet.